Chart Color Schemes

 The educational profile of Angle Park exceeds national averages, with above-average qualification levels and academic performance metrics

-Angle Park's educational qualifications trail Australian benchmarks, with 21.3% of residents aged 15+ holding university degrees compared to the national average of 30.4%.
-This disparity indicates potential for educational development and skill enhancement.
+Angle Park's educational qualifications trail Australian averages.
+21.3% of residents aged 15+ hold university degrees, compared to Australia's 30.4%.
 Bachelor degrees are most common at 14.5%, followed by postgraduate qualifications (5.6%) and graduate diplomas (1.2%).
-Vocational credentials are also prominent, with 26.5% of residents aged 15+ holding such qualifications - advanced diplomas comprise 8.1%, while certificates make up 18.4%.
+Vocational credentials are prominent, with 26.5% of residents aged 15+ holding them - advanced diplomas at 8.1% and certificates at 18.4%.

-Educational participation is high, with 27.7% of residents currently enrolled in formal education.
-This includes 9.9% in primary education, 6.2% in secondary education, and 5.1% pursuing tertiary education.
+Educational participation is high, with 27.7% currently enrolled in formal education: 9.9% in primary, 6.2% in secondary, and 5.1% in tertiary education.

 Frequently Asked Questions - Education